What Are Sales Orders?

 Order Placement and Verification

-Once a customer submits an order via a sales representative, an e-commerce platform, or an electronic data interchange (EDI) system, a sales order is generated.
-The business verifies the order details, ensuring:
+When a customer submits an order through a sales rep, an ecommerce store, an email, or an EDI connection, a sales order is generated.
+Before it moves forward, the business checks the details:

 - Product availability in inventory